 How Long Does an Anxiety and Panic Attack Last?

 A typical panic attack peaks within about ten minutes.
 They occasionally last thirty minutes or more.
 However, you might feel fear so severe that you feel like you are about to lose control during that short period.
 Anxiety attacks usually last a few days, but you will have a few calm moments, and you can stay in control.
+Its it time you worked on how to stop anxiety attacks?

 Can You die From Anxiety or a panic attack?